pnovok/SQLServer_CDC_Demo/README.md

 );
 ```

-Run the code by executing the job and you should see the new virtual table definition as shown below.
+Run the code by executing an SSB job and verify that the new virtual table is created, as shown below.

 ![img.png](Images/img_3.png)

-## Lab 3 - Capturing Database Changes
+## 3 - Capturing Database Changes

-Once you've created a virtual CDC table, you can select from it by running a simple SELECT statement in SSB job.
-When you change rows in the source SQL Server table or add new ones the changed rows will be visible in SSB UI, as shown below.
+Once you've created a virtual CDC table, you can select from it by running a simple SELECT statement as an SSB job.
+When you update rows in the source SQL Server table or add new ones the changed rows will be visible in SSB UI, as shown below.
+Run the new job in SSB and proceed with changing data on the SQL Server side.

 ![img_4.png](Images/img_4.png)

-Run a few SQL commands below in Azure Data Studio to insert and update database rows.
+Run a few SQL statements below in Azure Data Studio to insert and update database rows.
+You should see the changed rows in SSB UI.

 ```
 update Customers set Email='orlando23@gmail.com' where CustomerId=1;